 An animal trainer named Alex Kerr, who has worked with lions and tigers extensively, mentions in his book that in a fight between the lion and tiger, the tiger has traditionally been triumphant.
 John Varty, owner of a private reserve in South Africa where lions rule the roost, also favored tigers over lions.
 He was of the opinion that tigers are superior fighters.
 Experts who have worked with the Save China Project opined that tigers are stronger than lion in terms of physical ability, and hold that a Siberian or Bengal tiger would win over an African lion.

 However, not all experts assent to the tiger’s superiority.
 There are some experts who hold a contrarian opinion.
 For example, Clyde Betty, renowned animal trainer, opined that a full-grown lion is more likely to triumph over a full-grown tiger.
-Interestingly, animal conservationist Kailash Sankhala, popularly known as The Tiger Man of India, weighs more on lions than tigers.
+Renowned animal conservationist Kailash Sankhala, popularly known as The Tiger Man of India, ironically weighs more on lions than tigers.
 He believes that the mane on the male lion gives them a strong advantage and serves as a shield to protect from the tiger’s ferocious attack to the throat.
 Tigers do not have such protection and are therefore much more vulnerable from an attack by a lion.
 In his book, he observes that a tiger cannot really match a lion if pitted against a lion of equal size.

 Summing it up